ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 | value_a_two | value_b_two |
 ```

-By _maps_, I mean data represented with a list of [map][] data
+By _maps_, I mean data represented with [map][] data structures.
+Maps
-structures.
-Maps are also known as associative arrays and
+are also known as associative arrays or dictionaries.
+In JavaScript
-dictionaries.
-In JavaScript they're called objects, and JavaScript
+they're called objects, and JavaScript Object Notation ([JSON][]) is a
-Object Notation ([JSON][]) is a common format for this type of data.
+common format for this type of data.

 [map]: https://en.wikipedia.org/wiki/Associative_array
 [JSON]: https://en.wikipedia.org/wiki/JSON